Castlevania: Spin-offs

-Arcade and slot machines have been produced for the series.
+Arcade and slot machines based on the series have been produced.
 Castlevania: The Arcade (2009), a light gun shooter utilizing an LED remote, has been released in Japan and Europe.
-The Japanese spin-off series, Pachislot Akumajō Dracula, is a pachislot line of Castlevania titles released between 2009 and 2017.
+The Japanese-exclusive Pachislot Akumajō Dracula series is a line of pachislot titles released between 2009 and 2017.
 The first three are based on the video game Dracula's Curse, while a fourth game based on the Lords of Shadow reboot, Pachislot Akumajō Dracula: Lords of Shadow, was made available in 2017.

-Castlevania characters and elements have appeared in crossovers and other titles such as the Konami Wai Wai World series, Contra: Hard Corps, DreamMix TV World Fighters, Bomberman R and Super Smash Bros.
-Ultimate.
+Castlevania characters and elements have crossed over in other Konami titles such as the Konami Wai Wai World series, Contra: Hard Corps, and Bomberman R,.
+They have also appeared in third party releases such as Super Smash Bros.
+Ultimate, Dead Cells, and Vampire Survivors.